 The flowers are creamy-white to pale yellow puffballs that bloom from late winter to spring, sometimes with light blooms on and off throughout the year.
-They give off a sweet fragrance that is said to remind one of honey and are followed by many small, flat, twisted or tightly coiled seedpods that become brown when mature, usually from summer to autumn in its native range.
+They give off a sweet fragrance that reminds of honey and are followed by numerous small, flat, twisted or tightly coiled seedpods that become brown when mature, usually from summer to autumn.

-Australian Blackwood is a major timber tree much valued for its decorative golden brown to dark brown heartwood, made more decorative by reddish streaks and occasionally dark bands.
+Australian blackwood is a major timber tree much valued for its golden brown to dark brown heartwood, made more decorative by reddish streaks and occasionally dark bands.
 Because of this, it is cultivated extensively in plantations across the world.
-The wood is medium-weight to heavy, averaging 600 to 700 kilograms per cubic meter (37 to 44 lbs per cubic ft), which puts it in the hardwood class.
+The wood is medium-weight to heavy, averaging 600 to 700 kilograms per cubic meter (37 to 44 lbs per cubic ft), putting it in the hardwood class.
 However, it is only moderately resistant to rot and decay and is susceptible to wood-boring insects, limiting its outdoor use.

-It is used in light construction, interior joinery and for making high-end furniture, cabinets and stringed musical instruments, its natural resonance making it ideally suited to this latter purpose.
-Selected roundwood lengths are sliced for decorative veneer, pulped for making composite woods, such as plywood, and cut for poles, posts, firewood and for making charcoal.
+It is used in light construction, interior joinery, and for making high-end furniture, cabinets, and stringed musical instruments.
+Its natural resonance makes it ideally suited to this latter purpose.
+Selected roundwood lengths are sliced for decorative veneer, pulped for making composite woods, such as plywood, and cut for poles, posts, firewood, and charcoal.

 Grows naturally in sub-humid to moderately humid subtropical and tropical mid- to high-elevation climates, generally areas with annual lows of 10 to 19°C, annual highs of 22 to 30°C, annual rainfall of 800 to 1500 mm and a dry season of 6 months or less.
 However, it has been grown successfully in areas with up to 2700 mm annual rainfall.

 New plants are usually started from seed.
-Scaring or boiling the seed in water for about a minute improves germination, with most seed germinating within a week of planting.
+Scaring or boiling the seed in water for about a minute improves germination.
+Most seed germinate within a week of planting.

 Performs best on rich, free-draining clay and loam soils of a moderately acid to neutral nature, generally with a pH of 5.0 to 7.5, and on sites with full to partial sun exposure.